Syriac Catholic Church: Liturgy

 The West Syriac Rite is rooted in the old tradition of both the churches of Jerusalem and Antioch and has ties with the ancient Jewish Berakah.

 The Syriac Catholic Church follows a similar tradition to other Eastern Catholic Churches who use the West Syriac Rite, such as the Maronites and Syro-Malankara Christians.
 This rite is clearly distinct from the Greek Byzantine rite of Antioch of the Melkite Catholics and their Orthodox counterparts.
 Syriac Catholic priests were traditionally bound to celibacy by the Syriac Catholic local Synod of Sharfeh in 1888, but there are now a number of married priests.

-The Liturgy of the Syriac Catholic Church is very similar to that of the Syriac Orthodox Church.
+The liturgy of the Syriac Catholic Church is very similar to that of the Syriac Orthodox Church.

 Liturgical paraphernalia

 Fans

 The Syriac Catholic Church uses fans with bells on them and engraved with seraphim during the Qurbono.
-Usually someone in the minor orders would shake these fans behind a Bishop to symbolise the Seraphim.
+Usually someone in the minor orders would shake these fans behind a bishop to symbolise the seraphim.
 They are also used during the consecration where two men would shake them over the altar during moments in the epliclesis and words of institution when the priest says "he took and broke" and "this is my body/blood".

 Thurible

-The thurible of the Syriac Catholic Church consists of 9 bells, representing the 9 choirs of angels.
+The thurible of the Syriac Catholic Church consists of nine bells, representing the nine choirs of angels.

 Liturgy of the Hours

 The Liturgy of the Hours is exactly the same as in the Syriac Orthodox.
-There are two versions of this the Phenqitho and the Shhimo.
-The former is the more complicated 7 volume version.
+There are two versions of this: the Phenqitho and the Shhimo.
+The former is the more complicated seven-volume version.
 While the latter is the simple version.

 Liturgical ranking

-Likewise the ranking of clerics in the Syriac Church is extremely similar to that of the Syriac Orthodox Church.
+Likewise the ranking of clerics in the Syriac Catholic Church is extremely similar to that of the Syriac Orthodox Church.
 The most notable differences are: